 Comparing Agents

-- Readiness report - run one agent across scenarios and personalities, organized into groups, and get a pass-rate verdict per group.
-Use this before shipping, or as a coverage audit across different customer segments.
+Run one agent across the scenarios and personalities you care about and get a pass-rate verdict for each slice of your coverage.
+Use it to check that an agent is ready to ship, or as a coverage audit across different customer segments.

 - Go to the Compare page in the left sidebar and click New comparison.